-A healthier green bean casserole with mushrooms made from scratch, this recipe would make the perfect side dish for Thanksgiving.
+A dairy-free green bean casserole with mushrooms made from scratch, this recipe would make the perfect side dish for Thanksgiving.

 A traditional green bean casserole for Thanksgiving is not exactly healthy.
 It contains canned condensed cream of mushroom soup and canned fried onions, cheese, cream or milk, and so on.

-During the past three years, I’ve cooked this healthier green bean casserole many times, not for Thanksgiving, which is not celebrated in Europe, but for Christmas or for regular Sunday lunches.
+During the past three years, I’ve cooked this casserole many times, not for Thanksgiving, which is not celebrated in Europe, but for Christmas or for regular Sunday lunches.

-- Fresh green beans are always the best choice, they are crispier, have a more pronounced taste and don’t become soggy like frozen beans sometimes do.
-But, for convenience and as you are making this casserole healthier in many other ways as well, you can use frozen green beans as well, if there is no other way.
+- Fresh green beans are always the best choice, they are crispier, have a more pronounced taste, and don’t become soggy like frozen beans sometimes do.
+But, for convenience frozen beans are fine as well.

-- Trim the green beans and cut them into smaller pieces.
+- Trim and cut them into smaller pieces.

-- Definitely fresh mushrooms, no canned soup and no canned or frozen mushrooms, that would ruin the dish.
+- Definitely fresh mushrooms, no canned soup, and no canned or frozen mushrooms.